Oneflow-Inc/libai/docs/source/tutorials/Config.md

     # Options for evaluation

-    # `test_micro_batch_size` is number of images per batch on each GPU for testing.
+    # `test_micro_batch_size` is number of samples per batch on each GPU for testing.
     # If we use 8 GPUs for data parallel groups and `test_micro_batch_size = 2`, then
-    # total 16 images will be used per iteration across all GPUs.
+    # total 16 samples will be used per iteration across all GPUs.
     test_micro_batch_size=32,

     # Enabled evaluation during training every `eval_period` number of iterations.